01zulfi/journal-api/README.md

 #### 5. `/journal/:id`
   - A PUT HTTP request updates a journal with the corresponding `_id` property.
 Works similarly to the POST `/journal`
-  - A DELETE HTTP request deletes a journal with the correspoding `_id` property
+  - A DELETE HTTP request deletes a journal with the corresponding `_id` property